-> All students pursuing a Doctor of Music or Doctor of Philosophy degree are required to declare two minor fields (except for students in the Doctor of Philosophy degree in Musicology, the Doctor of Music Education degree, and the Doctor of Philosophy degree in Music Education, who must declare one).
-Each minor consists of at least 12 credit hours, and all minors are subject to the approval of the director of graduate studies.
+All students pursuing a Doctor of Music or Doctor of Philosophy degree are required to declare one minor field.
+A minor ordinarily consists of at least 12 credit hours, and all minors are subject to the approval of the director of graduate studies.

-> Minors within the Jacobs School of Music must have 12 credits of courses at the 500 level or higher.
+Minors within the Jacobs School of Music must have 12 credits of courses at the 500 level or higher.

-> Doctoral students are not eligible to register for their 5th semester of coursework until all minors (or guided electives) are formally declared and approved.
+Doctoral students are not eligible to register for their 5th semester of coursework until all minors are formally declared and approved.

-> To declare a minor field representative (students need one minor field representative for each minor, though not for Guided Electives), students should submit the appropriate form(s):
+To declare a minor field representative (students need one minor field representative for each minor), students should submit the appropriate form(s):

-> - Advisory Committee Request form
+- Advisory Committee Request form

 - Minor Field representative in Music History & Literature form

 - Minor Field representative in Music Theory form

 The Advisory Committee Request form is submitted to the Music Graduate Office, while the forms for minor representatives in Music History & Literature and in Music Theory are submitted to the Musicology and Music Theory Office first and then to the Music Graduate Office.